C++ AND OBJECT-ORIENTED DESIGN - 2022/3

 Not applicable: students failing a unit of assessment resit the assessment in its original format.

 The assessment strategy for this module is designed to provide students with the opportunity to demonstrate both knowledge and practical expertise in the design and implementation of object oriented programmes in C++.
-The written examination will assess knowledge and the assimilation of terminology, concepts, syntax and features of object orientated programming paradigms, and the specific instantiation of these concepts in C++.
-The assignment will assess the ability of students to design and implement these skills in a practical setting.
+The exam will assess knowledge and the assimilation of terminology, concepts, syntax and features of object orientated programming paradigms, and the specific instantiation of these concepts in C++.
+The assignment and labs will assess the ability of students to design and implement these skills in a practical setting.

-Continuous Assessment based on labs: to be completed after the weekly lab sessions, before the following lab (10% total)
+- Continuous Assessment based on labs: to be completed after the weekly lab sessions, before the following lab

 Formative assessment and feedback